Goldman thwarts fraud class action tied to Abacus CDO: U.S. appeals court

 In certifying a class action, Crotty had said Goldman “failed to conclusively sever th[e] link” between its statements and its stock price.

-But in Friday’s decision, Circuit Judge Richard Wesley, citing a more recent ruling involving Barclays Plc (BARC.L), said Goldman had only to show it more likely than not that its alleged misrepresentations did not affect the stock.
+But in Friday’s decision, Circuit Judge Richard Wesley, citing a more recent ruling involving Barclays Plc, said Goldman had only to show it more likely than not that its alleged misrepresentations did not affect the stock.

-Wesley also said Crotty should have let Goldman present evidence of 34 dates prior to 2010 when news reports of its alleged conflicts did not hurt its stock price.
+Wesley also said Crotty erred in deciding not to consider evidence offered by Goldman of 34 dates prior to 2010 when news reports of its alleged conflicts did not hurt its stock price.

+He expressed no view on whether such evidence would suffice for Goldman to meet its burden of proof.

 The SEC has estimated that Paulson made about $1 billion by betting against Abacus.